Profile information

 This host has indicated that they are interested in sharing their own language or learning a new language.

 Accommodation is usually a separate recently renovated tiny house/cabin with a loft bed for 2 people, electricity, wifi, kitchenette, shower and compost toilet.
 There is a wood stove for heating during cold weather.
-During summer months we can sometimes host an additional person in an outdoor campsite.
+Sometimes a bedroom is available in the shared living space.
+During summer we can sometimes host an additional person or couple in an outdoor campsite or a private room in an outbuilding.

 It's ideal if you can come with a car but also possible without.
 The closest train station is about 10 km from here.
 The city boundary is a 10 minute train ride.
 We have bicycles you can use, and can sometimes take you by car to the train station or into the city.
 Public transportation in Vienna and from there to other cities in Europe is very good.